Farrel225/SCT_DS_2/README.md

 # SkillCraft Technology - Data Science Internship: Task 2
 This repository contains the work for the second task of the SkillCraft Technology Data Science Internship.

-📝 Project Description
+📝 Project Scope

 The goal of this task was to perform data preprocessing and exploratory data analysis (EDA) on a passenger dataset.
 We creating visualizations such as pie chart, a heatmap, and a histogram using Python's matplotlib and seaborn to to understand passenger demographics, attribute correlations, and data distributions.

-📊 Visualizations
+📊 Insights

 Here are the charts generated from the analysis:

 1. Gender Distribution of Passengers